Weakly Supervised 3D Object Detection with Multi-Stage Generalization: Methodology

-where we denote $\mathbf{b}_j^t$ as the region in the 2D bounding box $\mathbf{B}_j^t$.
-The distance threshold of the connected component algorithm is $\delta_1$.
-Besides, we cluster the 3D points in the global frame by finding connected components with distance threshold $\delta_2$, called Global Point Clustering (GPC):
+where we denote $\mathbf{b}_j^t$ as the image region in the 2D box $\mathbf{B}_j^t$.
+The cluster algorithm is based on Connected Component (CC) algorithm, and the distance threshold in CC algorithm is $\delta_1$.
+Secondly, we gather the clusters from each frame, and conduct global clustering in the whole scene.
+The clustering algorithm is also based on CC with distance threshold $\delta_2$, called Global Point Clustering (GPC):

 where $n_d'$ is the total object clusters.
-We ignores the cluster whose point number is lower than the threshold $\theta$.
-Each cluster can be matched to the 2D bounding box $\mathbf{B}_j^t$ by finding the maximum number of reprojected points within the bounding box.
+We ignore clusters with point numbers lower than threshold $\theta$, as they may represent noise points.
+Finally, we choose the object cluster with the highest number of projected points in it as the corresponding cluster $\mathcal{P}_{j}^*$ for the 2D bounding box $\mathbf{B}_j^t$.